Shur (Bible): Genesis

+Later, in Genesis 20, "Abraham journeyed toward the territory of the Negeb and lived between Kadesh and Shur; and he sojourned in Gerar".

+According to Genesis 25:18, the borders of the Ishmaelite tribes extended "from Havilah to Shur".

+Exodus

+According to the Book of Exodus, Marah is located in the "wilderness of Shur":"Then Moses led Israel from the Red Sea and they went into the Desert of Shur.
+For three days they traveled in the desert without finding water."

+Samuel

-Shur is also mentioned in 1 Samuel 15:7 — "Then Saul slaughtered the Amalekites from Havilah all the way to Shur, east of Egypt."
-According to the Book of Exodus, Marah is located in the "wilderness of Shur".
+Shur is also mentioned in 1 Samuel 15:7:

+"Then Saul slaughtered the Amalekites from Havilah all the way to Shur, east of Egypt."

+Interpretation

 Easton's Bible Dictionary (1893) says that Shur is "a part, probably, of the Arabian desert, on the north-eastern border of Egypt, giving its name to a wilderness extending from Egypt toward Philistia (Gen. 16:7; 20:1; 25:18; Ex.
 15:22).
 The name was probably given to it from the wall which the Egyptians built to defend their frontier on the north-east from the desert tribes.
 This wall or line of fortifications extended from Pelusium to Heliopolis."

+On the Genesis account, H. E. Ryle observes that Hagar, being Sarai's Egyptian maidservant, would "probably [follow] the main trade route leading to her own country".